20+ Years Experience

 How EBTs Operate

-To fund an EBT, companies have a few options, such as loans or contributions from the company, or through a bank loan guaranteed by the company.
+Companies have a few options for funding an EBT, such as loans or contributions from the company or a bank loan guaranteed by the company.

-The trustees of discretionary trusts then invest the funds in listed companies in accordance with the trust’s terms, and benefits are distributed to the trustees’ beneficiaries as per the trust deed.
+The trustees of discretionary trusts then invest the funds in listed companies by the trust’s terms, and benefits are distributed to the trustees’ beneficiaries as per the trust deed.

-It is suggested that loan funding be utilised instead of direct gifts in order to prevent funds from becoming immobile within the trust.
+Loan funding should be used instead of direct gifts to prevent funds from becoming immobile within the trust.

 The Role of Trustees